 It wasn’t a conscious action, or an act.
 For Paul, that was life.
 It was nothing.

 But that didn’t mean it wasn’t something to me.

 A remembrance from Martin Bigsby on the Centre Daily Times obituary also struck me for its metaphor: “The lasting image I have of Paul is from part of a story he once told me in passing.
 He mentioned that he and his dad were among the townspeople who cleared the rocks and built Community Field – I believe it was a WPA project, if memory serves.
 That’s the image I get of Paul – lugging rocks and toiling to make our town better.
 I am so sad Paul is gone.
 We need more like him.
 We lost one of the finest, most community minded, high quality people.”

-During the dark days of November 2011 in the Nittany Valley when all Penn Staters shed tears, Paul and Maralyn penned a public letter to their friends Joe and Sue Paterno.
+During the dark days of November 2011 in the Nittany Valley when all Penn Staters shed tears, Paul and Maralyn penned a public letter, “Chin Up, Shoulders Back” to their friends Joe and Sue Paterno.
 Ben Novak read their letter on November 10, 2011 on The LION 90.7fm:

 In their letter, they describe the many years of Paterno contributions to the good of the community.
 I believe Paul and Maralyn’s words describe their own life together as much as their friends the Paternos.
 I adapt Paul and Maralyn’s words as an epitaph for Paul himself:

 “When we look back over the years, we do not see a mountain of Mazza kindnesses and accomplishments.
 We see entire mountain ranges of Mazza kindnesses and accomplishments.